tsyUF/Monitor/README.md

 # Monitor

 This repository monitors external spaces by pinging a specified host and visualizing the results.
+It is based on https://autonomousecon.substack.com/p/build-a-self-updating-landing-page

 ## Features
 - Pings the host `us-east-2.console.aws.amazon.com` (default).